 Meanwhile, Feíta was breaking down barriers and could not be contained.
 Morning and evening, she could be seen walking the streets, free as a bird, smug, fearless and dishevelled, willfully disregarding the rules of ladies’ grooming.
 One might say she was an outsider who had never been to Marineda due to the eagerness and haste with which she explored the city, boldly traversing the most dangerous alleyways, visiting the countryside and surrounding areas, examining monuments and even sketching some graceful Romanesque arches and fifteenth century houses that were still preserved in the old Nautilia[v].
 If she met an acquaintance off the beaten path who offered to accompany her, the girl would refuse without excuses or acquiescence.

-[i] Joseph ben Caiaphas, the Jewish Hight Priest, said in the New Testament to have been involved in a plot to kill Jesus.
+[i] Joseph ben Caiaphas, the Jewish High Priest, said in the New Testament to have been involved in a plot to kill Jesus.

 [ii] Galician word for marimacho (butch; a woman with masculine appearance or mannerisms).

-[iii] The real and the realito were coins in circulation in Spain from the fourteenth to the middle of the nineteenth century.
+[iii] The real and the realito were coins in circulation in Spain from the fourteenth to the mid nineteenth century.

 [iv] Social gathering, where people meet to talk about current affairs, the arts and other topics of the day.